Juan-45/vet_clinic_storybook/README.md

 Basic implementation of storybook with react to use in future projects

-## Integrated libraries:
+## Main libraries:

 - Material UI
-- JEST
+- Jest
-- REACT TESTING LIBRARY
+- React Testing Library

 It already has a component as sample with its stories and tests.